 What makes Warwick graduates so employable?

 Employers actively look for graduates who have been members of student clubs and societies.
-With nearly 300 student-run clubs and societies, Warwick offers many opportunities to meet a broad mix of people and build your confidence.
-Joining an exec committee – the group of students that runs a particular club or society – can also provide a useful insight into managing your own business.
+With over 300 student-run clubs and societies, Warwick offers many opportunities to meet a broad mix of people, build your confidence and gain valuable skills and leadership experience.